scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 FReD (Fast Reversible Debugger) [Arya12]_ is a reversible debugger based on checkpoint-restart.
-FReD is implemented as a set of Python scripts and uses DMTCP to create checkpoints during the debugging session and keeps track of the debugging history.
+FReD is implemented as a set of Python scripts and uses DMTCP to create checkpoints during the debugging session.
+FReD also keeps track of the debugging history.
 Figure :ref:`fred-arch` shows the architecture of FReD.

 A Simple UNDO Command
 ---------------------

 The *UNDO* command reverses the effect of a previous debugger command such as next, continue and finish.
 This is the most basic tool in implementing a reversible debugger.